 - Proposal procedures: What is the CIs process for selecting proposals to request funding from NOAA?
 What procedures are in place to request proposals by theme or task?
 How are PIs kept informed of the proposal process, and how are success criteria shared within the CI? - How does the CI/University/Institution ensure compliance with Federal laws and regulations, Department of Commerce regulations, NOAA standard, and specific grant conditions? - How does the CI/University/Institution ensure compliance with internal grant policies? - What are your formal and informal communication mechanisms between the CI and University/Institution administrative/finance offices?
 Who are the NOAA contacts (administrative & technical)? - How do you ensure compliance with university/institution human resources policies in such matters as hiring, resignations, promotions, salary scales, disciplinary actions, etc.?
 How are CI employees trained in HR issues based on university policy, such as: - human dimensions/capital; - o student employment tracking upon graduation; and - CI employee benefits (including retirement planning). - What factors are considered when making the determination "CI employee?"
 Who supervises CI employees working in NOAA facilities?
 How is this implemented on-site and reported (e.g., leave and performance evaluations)?
 How does the CI maintain cohesive operations across campuses or locations?
 How are "Alternative work scenarios" handled? - Reports and requests to NOAA: How is the CI informed when the University/Institution formally sends financial and annual technical reports?
 How is this information transmitted within the CI? - How are other formal requests to NOAA communicated between the CI, University/Institution (e.g., large equipment purchases, sub-grants)? - Demonstrate electronic communications (e.g., preparation of required financial reports from University/Institution fiscal data). - What tracking systems does the CI have in place for publications, property, and intellectual property records?
-What are the obstacles to successfully implementing such a system?

-- Can the CI facilitate a system's demonstration?
+What are the obstacles to successfully implementing such a system? - Can the CI facilitate a system's demonstration?
 Can the CI submit documentation in advance and be prepared to provide a live demonstration?
 How are a new project and its budget set up in the financial and monitoring system(s)?
 The process for incurring an expense under a grant from initiation to obligation (for example, lab supplies or an ad hoc item needed during the life of the project)?
-Cost tracking of Tasks I, II, and III, cost share (if applicable), indirect costs, and the cost reconciliation process? - Describe Cl's progress towards its Diversity, Equity, and Inclusion Plan objectives including evidence-based and intentional programming activities to support diversity and a culture of inclusion.
-Describe efforts to: - recruit to support a diverse and inclusive culture - create the culture - partner with Minority Serving Institutions, including Historically, Black Colleges and Universities, Hispanic Serving Institutions, and Tribal Colleges and Universities. - demonstrate the equitable dissemination of research, results, products and services, and - o perform outreach activities. - Provide the current version of ASP. - Provide the current version of the UA.
+Cost tracking of Tasks I, II, and III, cost share (if applicable), indirect costs, and the cost reconciliation process? - Provide the current version of ASP. - Provide the current version of the UA.